Welcome to Oxus

 “It’s a horrific message to put out at this particular time.
 “We shouldn’t take it for granted that we can cancel the gym, that we can eat ourselves to death with black forest gateaux.”

 Which seems to imply that the researchers should stop actually looking at the results if it doesn’t match some accepted world view.
 When any piece of research like this is posted you’ll notice different attitudes in various countries too.
 It’s interesting to see how nationality effects how you react to controversial information too.
-I use a inexpensive proxy server to allow me to check how the News headlines in different countries react – watch these headlines on the BBC, NBC, ABC and perhaps a Canadian or French channel to see the contrast in reporting.
+I use a inexpensive proxy server (see reference below) to allow me to check how the News headlines in different countries react – watch these headlines on the BBC, NBC, ABC and perhaps a Canadian or French channel to see the contrast in reporting.

 If you ever study journalism at a decent college or University, there’s one simple rule you are told about using the internet.
 Never trust a single website for your information and most certainly not the first one you read.
 Unfortunately the internet has become synonymous with the expression ’lazy journalism’ and people are happily copying and pasting innaccuracies that naturally appear over the internet.